Barclays sets aside £700m more to cover PPI claims

 The bank said that, even with the extra provision, it expected its three-month profits to be in line with market expectations of £1.7bn.

-The extra money takes Barclays' provisions for PPI mis-selling to £2bn and takes the total amount set aside across the industry to more than £10bn.'New cases'
+The extra money takes Barclays' provisions for PPI mis-selling to £2bn and takes the total amount set aside across the industry to more than £10bn.

 It means Barclays has made the second biggest provision, behind Lloyds Banking Group, which has set aside £4.275bn.